cristiklein/simpy/docs/simpy_intro/process_interaction.rst

 Interrupts are thrown into process functions as :exc:`~simpy.events.Interrupt` exceptions that can (should) be handled by the interrupted process.
-The process can than decide what to do next (e.g., continuing to wait for the original event or yielding a new event)::
+The process can then decide what to do next (e.g., continuing to wait for the original event or yielding a new event)::

     >>> class Car(object):